acd-engine/jupyterbook/_sources/Integration_DataSources.md

 #### Summary

-The table below summarises the information realting to the data fetching method of each data source.
+The table below summarises the information relating to the data fetching method of each data source.

 <style>
   /* CSS for zebra-striped table */